Our recent Medical Recruitment and Locum Attitudes Survey reveals some interesting facts

 Myth #2: ‘Recruitment agencies are taking their fee out of my salary package’

 Our recruitment fees are negotiated with our healthcare employers up front and are not deducted from your final salary package.
-Typically, the hospital or clinic sets the salary and our fee is a markup on top, not a deduction from the salary.
+Typically, the hospital or clinic sets the salary for the particular role and our fee is a markup on top, not a deduction from the salary.

 Myth #3: ‘Recruitment agencies must negotiate better locum pay rates’

-For a confidential discussion about how we can assist you with your next locum or permanent medical role, register with us today and one of our recruitment consultants who are dedicated to your medical specialty will be in touch.
+Register with us today to have a confidential discussion about how we can assist you with your next locum or permanent medical role.
+One of our recruitment consultants specific to your medical specialty will be in touch.